Here are a few of the ways you can get involved with Feasta:

 The Climate group has as many members in Britain as it has in Ireland with others around the world.
 It is currently one of the most active groups within Feasta and meets annually on alternate sides of the Irish Sea.

-Its work in 2015 has two major strands.
+Its work in 2016 has two major strands.
 The first of these is the CapGlobalCarbon campaign, which is a proposal for non-governmental actors to create a new global system to (a) make sure the necessary reductions in total global carbon emissions are achieved and (b) do so in a way that reduces inequality.
 The system would operate as a back-up to the inter-governmental negotiations.
-We have applied for a delegation to hold a side event promoting CapGlobalCarbon at the COP-25 summit in Paris in December 2015 and presented a side event there on Saturday 5 December, to mark the launch of the campaign.
+A delegation from the group attended the COP-21 summit in Paris in December 2015 and presented a side event there on Saturday 5 December, to mark the launch of the campaign.

 The second, complementary strand is the Sink or Sue campaign, which follows a similar strategy to the successful recent campaign by Urgenda in the Netherlands: taking legal action to ensure that fossil fuel extraction is capped.
-Feasta climate group members, in collaboration with a number of other organisations are organising a mock trial, to be held at the end of 2015.
-This is seen as an initial step towards a real court action and would develop and test a claim against a fictitious British Fossil fuel company for wrongdoing in consequence of their past and present contribution to the already dangerous levels of greenhouse gases that have accumulated in the atmosphere and their plans for unrestrained production in the future.
+Feasta climate group members, in collaboration with a number of other organisations are working towards taking legal action against Fossil fuel company for wrongdoing in consequence of their past and present contribution to the already dangerous levels of greenhouse gases that have accumulated in the atmosphere and their plans for unrestrained production in the future.

 The Currency group believes that the fact that conventional money is issued as a debt means that economies have to grow continually if their money supply is not to contract and cause a financial breakdown.
 This continual growth is clearly unsustainable and so the group has been exploring ways in which money can be put into circulation without anyone needing to borrow it first.
 This work has led to the development of the Liquidity Network concept – the use of an electronic money which is given to users in proportion to the amount of trading they are doing and which is withdrawn if their level of trading falls.
 The group is now working with communities to help them set up liquidity networks to serve their local areas.